Rates for 2021-22:

 w/ any package: $200/hr

 Not sure how many hours is right for you?
-Come in for a no-obligation introductory 90-minute session ($180 including materials and a set of official practice tests).
+Come in for a no-obligation introductory 90-minute session ($180 including initial assignments).
 At the end of the session, we can look at a calendar and discuss options for optimizing your LSAT preparation time.

 Please note that we do not just sit back and wait for you to call with LSAT questions.
 From day one, we'll work proactively to ensure that you're on an effective study schedule.
 We assign homework based on the amount of time you tell us you'll devote to LSAT prep.
 We'll continually invite you to come take free proctored tests in our testing center.
 Every step of the way, you get the benefits of a full-scale LSAT preparation company without having to sit in a large, impersonal class.